container-registry/harbor-workload-identity-federation/README.md

-# Federated Identity Provider Examples
+# Workload Identity Federation Examples to Push/Pull container Images Without Secrets

-Examples demonstrating how to use Harbor/8gears Container Registry with Workload Identity Federation, eliminating the need for static secrets in CI/CD pipelines and Kubernetes.
+Repository with examples demonstrating how to use Harbor/8gears Container Registry with Workload Identity Federation, eliminating the need for static secrets in CI/CD pipelines and Kubernetes.

 ## Overview